 Accept a suggestion from the list in one of the following ways

 Press Enter or double-click the relevant list item to insert it to the left of the caret.

 Press Tab to replace the characters to the right from the caret.

-Use Ctrl+Shift+Enter to make the current code construct syntactically correct (balance parentheses, add missing braces and semicolons, etc.)
+Use Ctrl+Shift+Enter to make the current code construct syntactically correct (balance parentheses, add missing braces and semicolons, and so on).

 Use specific language and context-dependent keys to insert the selected completion suggestion, see Configuring completion settings for details.